TriStar Motorsports: Car No. 19/68 results

+Cup Series return 2010–2018

+Car No. 35 history

 TriStar attempted to qualify for the race at Watkins Glen in 2010 with driver Tony Ave in the No. 35 Chevrolet Impala purchased from Front Row Motorsports, however, after showing signs of mechanical issues during qualifying, which included smoke and fluid trailing from behind the car, the team did not qualify.
 It was the only Cup race Tri-Star attempted that year.

+Car No. 35 results

 Car No. 19/91 history

 Mark Smith returned to the Cup Series in 2012 by partnering with former HP Racing co-owner Randy Humphrey.
 As Humphrey Smith Racing, the team fielded Jason Leffler, Chris Cook, Jeff Green, and Mike Bliss in the No. 19 Toyota Camry.
 The team started fielding the No. 91 for Reed Sorenson and Jason Leffler starting at Indianapolis Motor Speedway as well.
 The team ran a mix of Ford, Toyota, and Chevrolet recycled from other teams for the No. 91 team, both cars are Start and parks.
 The No. 19 team and Bliss had returned for the 2013 season, running a Toyota.
 They attempted the full Daytona 500 with G-Oil as the sponsor, but failed to make the race.
 The car was driven by Jason Leffler in the Party in the Poconos 400, three days before he was killed in a sprint car accident at Bridgeport Speedway in New Jersey.
 Following his death, the team, like others in the racing community, ran "LEFTURN" logos above the driver doors in honor of Leffler.

 The team also employed Alex Kennedy for the road courses.
 Kennedy crashed at Sonoma, parked at Pocono, but finished 29th at Watkins Glen.
 Scott Riggs attempted Michigan with them but didn’t qualify.
 Smith shut the team down before the Chase.

 In 2014, Humphrey left TriStar and started his own Cup operation, the No. 77 Ford Fusion driven by Dave Blaney.
 Smith did not field an entry in the Sprint Cup Series in 2014, and the No. 19 was claimed by Joe Gibbs Racing for its new entry in 2015 for Carl Edwards.